ITWDiagraph/BoxwriterInterop/README.md

 - **Result**: Result of the command (1 for success, 0 for failure)

 ## Get Lines
-Gets all the saved printers
+Gets all saved printer connections

-Making a TCP Request on the port *default 2202* with the data
+Making a request with the data

     {Get lines}